Paul Simon Unterberger: Biography

-Paul was born on August 21, 1842 to Heinrich Friedrich Simon Unterberger and Marie Rudolph.
-His father, the son of the carriage master from Riga, was one of the founders of the veterinary business in Russia, for which he received a noble title.
-His family were Austrian Protestants from Salzburg which for religious reasons moved to Prussia in the early 18th Century.
-His grandfather Simon Thomas Unterberger moved to Riga during the early 19th Century.
-After the Russian Revolutions, most members of the family, including Paul, moved back to the German homeland of their ancestors.
+Paul was born on August 21, 1842, to Heinrich Friedrich Simon Unterberger and Marie Rudolph.
+His father, the son of the carriage master from Riga, was one of the founders of the veterinary service of the Russian Empire, for which he was ennobled.

+His ancestors had been Austrian Protestants from Salzburg.
+For religious reasons they moved to Prussia in the early 18th Century.
+His grandfather Simon Thomas Unterberger moved to Riga in the early 19th Century.
+After the Russian Revolutions, most members of the family, including Paul, moved back to the homeland of their ancestors.

 In 1849, together with his father, Paul moved to Dorpat, where his father and uncle were appointed professors of the University of Dorpat.
 He graduated from the classical gymnasium.

 In 1860 he entered the Nikolaev Engineering School, from which he graduated in 1862 as a second lieutenant.
 In 1868 he graduated from the Nikolaev Academy of Engineering in the first category with the rank of staff captain.
-After graduating from the Academy, he was sent on a business trip to Europe, then left at the Academy for teaching and research work.
+After graduating from the academy, he was sent on a business trip to Europe, then left at the academy for teaching and research work.

 In the years 1870–1871, Paul Simon Unterberger, in the rank of captain, was seconded to Turkestan to take part in a military campaign.
-After a business trip, he lost interest in his academic career and went to serve in Eastern Siberia.
+After the campaign, he lost interest in academia and went to serve in Eastern Siberia.

 In 1875–1877, in the rank of lieutenant colonel, he served in Irkutsk as a staff officer for special assignments under the district engineering department of the East Siberian Military District.
 He was engaged in construction work in the underdeveloped areas of the Far East.
 He conducted a large research work, studying the military geography of the territories included in the East Siberian governorship.
 During the uprising in Mongolia, he was seconded to Urga for the construction of fortifications at the Russian embassy.
 Then, overcoming difficulties, he proceeded for research purposes (as a specialist in military geography) through Mongolia and the Gobi Desert, visited Beijing, Tianjin, Shanghai, Hong Kong, and Japan.